tikv/rfcs/text/0078-improve-tso-scalability.md

 fewer gRPC stream number is necessary.
 We can introduce the TSO Follower Proxy feature to achieve this.

-Every TSO request will be sent to different TSO servers (including both the leader and follower) randomly by the PD client, and multiple TSO requests sent to the same TSO follower will be batched again with the same logic as a PD client before being forwarded to the PD leader.
+Every TSO request will be sent to different TSO servers (including both the PD leader and follower) randomly by the PD client, and multiple TSO requests sent to the same TSO follower will be batched again with the same logic as a PD client before being forwarded to the PD leader.
 With this implementation, the gRPC pressure is distributed to each PD server, and for the